 Ken Weaver is a queer multidisciplinary artist based in Sonoma County, California.

-His current work uses watercolor and ink to explore the nature of boundaries: the edges of the physical world, in the case of his Sonoma Coast-inspired landscapes, and liminal spaces of identity, language, gender, and physics, in his more surreal work.
+His current work uses watercolor and ink to explore the nature of boundaries and growth: the edges of the physical world, in the case of his Sonoma County-inspired landscapes and florals; and liminal spaces of identity, language, and gender, in his more surreal work.

 Born and raised in rural Pennsylvania, Ken was the first in his family to earn a bachelor’s degree.
 He’s a graduate of Carnegie Mellon University (B.S., physics), Cornell University (M.S., physics), and University of Maryland—College Park (M.F.A., creative writing).
-He was in the inaugural class of Carnegie Mellon's Science & Humanities Scholars Program, and has spent summers at MIT and CERN.
+He was in the first graduating class of CMU's Science & Humanities Scholars Program, and spent summers studying at MIT and CERN.

-He's the author of The Northern California Craft Beer Guide (with partner Anneliese Schmidt), and has served as a beer judge for the Great American Beer Festival.
+He's the author of The Northern California Craft Beer Guide (with photography by his partner Anneliese Schmidt).